tarekziade/molotov/docs/source/slave.rst

 This will simply run **molotov** with the options from the json file.

-As demonstrated in the **big** test, there are also two global options you can use to run the test:
+As demonstrated in example, there are also two global options you can use when running the tests:

 - **requirements**: points to a Pip requirements file that will be installed prior to the test